Cadbury Egg Cookies

 This is just a preview of ingredients and method, keep scrolling for full printable recipe.

-• Butter flavored shortening – I sometimes like that combo because you get flavor and tenderness from the butter, and some structure and softness from the shortening.
+• Butter flavored shortening – I sometimes like the combo of shortening and butter because you get flavor and tenderness from the butter, and some structure and softness from the shortening.
 If you’d rather not use shortening, or don’t have it on hand, you can definitely make this recipe will all butter as well.

 • Butter